-Synthetic gemstones are artificially created gemstones that have the same chemical build up as their natural counterparts.
-They therefore harbour the same optical and physical properties as their natural counterparts.
-Under these conditions a well-known gem material like Cubic Zirconia, although artificial, is no synthetic gemstone since it has no natural counterpart it is an imitation gem.
+Synthetic gemstones are artificially created gemstones that have the same chemical composition as their natural counterparts.
+They, therefore, harbor the same optical and physical properties as their natural counterparts.
+Under these conditions a well-known gem material like Cubic Zirconia, although artificial, is not a synthetic gemstone.
+Cubic Zirconia is therefore an imitation gem.

-These stones carry the name of the natural stone with the prefix: ‘synthetic’, e.g. synthetic sapphire.
-There are several gemstone varieties that are known to have been synthesized, the most important ones being listed below:
+Synthetic gemstones carry the name of the natural stone with the prefix: ‘synthetic’, e.g. synthetic sapphire.
+There are several gemstone varieties that are known to have been synthesized, the most important ones are listed below:

 - Beryl, including bright red beryl and neon Green Beryl which is used as a Tourmaline simulant